Enjoy the Hoildays More With Mindfulness

 Child Mind Institute

-Yes, it's November!
-The costumes have been tucked away, the Halloween candy is slowly disappearing, and all of a sudden, you realize that the holidays are coming....FAST.
+As soon as the Halloween costumes have been tucked away, and the candy is disappearing, suddenly you realize that the holidays are coming....FAST.
 Thoughts of presents, turkeys, cards, relatives, parties, and shopping begin to dizzyingly swirl in our heads.
-Pages of to-do lists fill our planners and cell phones.
 And so the holiday rush begins, and we often find ourselves becoming champion multitaskers.

 Contrary to common belief, one effective way to cope with the holiday madness is to SLOW DOWN and take a little time each day to cultivate and practice mindfulness.
 Perhaps you've heard about this concept, which is rooted in Zen Buddhism, and has recently become more popular in Western society.
 Research has demonstrated that practicing mindfulness is associated with improvements in well-being, physical and mental health, relationship satisfaction, and attentional focus.
 In addition, the practice of mindfulness has been shown to help reduce stress and associated negative emotions such as anxiety and sadness.